Vulnerabilities Definition: Top 10 Software Vulnerabilities

 - Wordy error messages that contain sensitive information.

-Deserialization flaws often result in remote code execution.
+Software and data integrity failures refer to assumptions made about software updates, critical data, and CI/CD pipelines without verifying integrity.
+In addition, deserialization flaws often result in remote code execution.
 This enables untrustworthy agents to perform replay, injection, and privilege escalation attacks.

-How to Efficiently Safeguard Against Software Vulnerabilities
+How to Prevent Software Vulnerabilities

 1. Establish Software Design Requirements